- Fee assured

-I am a consultant in a very busy breast unit at Queen Alexandra Hospital, Portsmouth and have been working there since 2013.
-We see and treat over 700 cancers per year with over 200 diagnosed via the Breast screening programme.
-I offer a full range of breast conserving and reconstructive options and work closely with my plastic surgery colleagues for free flap reconstructions.
+Miss Helme is a consultant in the very busy breast unit at Queen Alexandra Hospital, Portsmouth and has been working there since 2013.
+Over 700 cancers per year are treated there with over 200 diagnosed via the Breast screening programme.

-I have a particular sensitivity for women who have breast symptoms and for those who ultimately are found to have breast cancer, as I am a mother of three young children and have personal experience of a close family member with breast cancer.
-I know the huge anxiety that is caused when women have concerns with their breasts, not only for themselves but for the impact it has on others around them.
-I therefore aspire to provide friendly and unhurried consultations to enable me to provide direct and balanced information and investigations for each individual person.
+Miss Helme has a particular sensitivity for women who have breast symptoms and for those who ultimately are found to have breast cancer, as she is mother to three young children and has personal experience of a close family member with breast cancer.
+She understands the huge anxiety that is caused when women have concerns with their breasts, not only for themselves but for the impact it has on others around them.
+She therefore aspires to provide friendly and unhurried consultations and to provide direct and balanced information and investigations for each individual person.

 Areas of interest

 Empathetic consultations; breast symptoms; breast lumps; breast pain; breast cancer; breast conserving surgery; mastectomy; sentinel node biopsy; breast reconstruction; breast reduction; breast lift; breast augmentation